crate/crate/DEVELOP.rst

 Prerequisites
 =============

 Crate is written in Java_ 7, so a JDK needs to be installed.
-On OS X we recommend using `Oracle's Java`_ and OpenJDK_ on Linux Systems.
+On OS X and Windows we recommend using `Oracle's Java`_ and OpenJDK_ on Linux Systems.

 The documentation is built using Sphinx_ which requires Python_ 2.7 to be